Becoming a wildlife rehabilitator

 Other ongoing requirements

 Obtaining a permit is just the first of many challenges involved in becoming a wildlife rehabilitator.
-The state Wildlife Rehabilitation Manual outlines a number of other factors applicants should consider, ranging from the time commitment required to operate a rehabilitation facility to the need to euthanize some animals.
+The state Wildlife Rehabilitation Manual (PDF) outlines a number of other factors applicants should consider, ranging from the time commitment required to operate a rehabilitation facility to the need to euthanize some animals.

 Education and training